 Who we are

+Some of us are Edgewood parents and alumni.
 We’re your neighbors, colleagues, walkers, runners, kayakers, and cyclists.
 We’re everyone who appreciates the Monroe Street corridor and Lake Wingra watershed.

 Volunteers canvassed the neighborhood to find out where you stand on the issue.
 The majority is overwhelmingly opposed to the stadium.
 Thanks to everyone who participated in the survey.